Kafka Architecture

 Let us discuss the components which Apache Kafka architecture is made up of and the parts required to design Apache Kafka architecture.

-: A cluster is made up of multiple brokers. also handles the distribution of load among brokers and partitions. kafka cluster
+: A cluster is made up of multiple brokers. also handles the distribution of load among brokers and partitions. - Partitions:

 The records are stored in partitions in an ordered fashion.
 Partitions help Kafka to achieve high throughput as it helps in the distribution of data.
 Data is written to multiple partitions and the data is distributed across multiple brokers to achieve high throughput.
-Due to this, we can stream around 30 thousand messages per second. kafka topic partitions layout As seen in the above image, we can see different partitions where writing is being done.
+Due to this, we can stream around 30 thousand messages per second.
+As seen in the above image, we can see different partitions where writing is being done.
 Also, each record is stored along with its offset.
 The offset helps us to continue messaging from where we left off.
-This helps prevention of data during the failure of partition.
+This helps prevention of data during the failure of partition. - Kafka Connect:

 Kafka Connect helps Kafka to connect with third-party applications such as message queues, databases, etc with high scalability and fault tolerance.
 It is an open-source system.